Siyamdiuswe/Custom-Object-Detection-Training-Yolo-on-local-machine-/README.md

 - --limit 1000 : not to download more than 1000 images(For each class)
 - --multiclsses 1: We want our classes to be in one folder

+Then data will be downloaded in OID/Dataset/train folder

+4. Change the class.txt according to the classes of the dataset.For aour case, it was <br>Aircraft<br>Weapon

+5. Run python convert_annotations.py .
+It will create an extra annotation file after each of the image file

+6. Copy all data from Aircraft_Weapon folderr and paste them into C:\darknet-master\data\obj folder

+*Our dataset creating step is complete*
+---